nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

   </tr>
 </table>

-{% include important.html content="The use of this element is under NHS Digital technical review for consideration of using other values from the FHIR value-set when the order is a re-fill/re-supply/re-order of previous medication." %}

 The value `order` should always be used to denote this is a medication request order.

-FHIR R4 extends the value set to; `proposal`, `plan`, `order`, `original-order`, `reflex-order`, `filler-order`, `instance-order` and `option`, but the recommendation for the target use case is to continue to use `order` unless it is locally decided that the extended R4 value set better supports the business requirements.
+FHIR R4 extends the value set to; `proposal`, `plan`, `order`, `original-order`, `reflex-order`, `filler-order`, `instance-order` and `option`.
+The recommendation for the target use case MVP is to continue to use `order` unless it is locally decided that the extended R4 value set better supports the business requirements.

 Jump back to [top](develop_medicationrequest.html)
 <hr/>